dannypsnl/blackboard/README.md

 # blackboard

-Do random math in Lean.
+Do random math on computer.